MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-windowscapability.md

 ## EXAMPLES

-### Example 1: Add a Windows capability package to the running OS via Windows Update client
+### Example 1: Add a Windows capability package to the running OS via the Windows Update client
 ```
 PS C:\> Add-WindowsCapability -Online -Name "Msix.PackagingTool.Driver~~~~0.0.1.0"
 ```
 This command adds a Windows capability package to the running operating system.
 Because no source is specified, the Windows Update client will download the necessary package.
 It requires either an active Internet connection or an active network connection to the local Windows Server Update Services (WSUS) server.

-### Example 2: Add a Windows capability package to the running OS using a locally stored package file.
+### Example 2: Add a Windows capability package to the running OS using a locally stored package file
 ```
 PS C:\> Add-WindowsCapability -Online -Name "Msix.PackagingTool.Driver~~~~0.0.1.0" -Source "E:\" -LimitAccess
 ```